 - Each hair falls at the end, and is replaced by a new one.

-It is very important to understand hair growth cycle and the many problems that may face your hair.
-The growth process composed of three stages which they are: anagen, catagen and telogen.
+It is very important to know the hair growth cycle, to understand the many problems that may face your hair.
+The growth process is composed of three stages, which they are: anagen, catagen and telogen.

-The first stage is anagen, in this stage the hair start to grow around 1.25 cm a month and this stage characterized in growing faster in summer and winter seasons.
+The anagen stage of the hair growth is the first of the three stages.
+At this stage the hair starts to grow around 1.25 cm a month; it´s characterized for growing faster in summer and winter seasons.
 Anagen or growing phase lasts about 3-5 years, so the average of the total hair length is from 45 cm to 76 cm.
-The growing phase is longer in the Asian race and can last to 7 years, the hair length may reach 1 meter.
+The growing phase is longer in the Asian race and can last to 7 years, and the hair length may reach 1 meter.

-Now the second stage is Catagen, it is just a transitional stage that’s continue around 10 days.
+The catagen stage of the hair growth is the second stage of the cycle.
+It is just a transitional stage that continues around 10 days.

-Hair loss is a problem occurs during growth when the cycle stops.
+As to the hair loss, it is a problem that occurs during growth, when this cycle stops.
 It may be affected by some conditions as metabolism disorders and malnutrition.